galasa-dev/managers/galasa-managers-parent/galasa-managers-comms-parent/dev.galasa.http.manager/src/main/java/dev/galasa/http/codesnippet_01.md

 <details><summary>Make an outbound HTTP call</summary>

-This code makes an outbound HTTP call.
+This code makes a get request to the given path.

 ```
 String pageContent = client.get("/images",false);
 ```

 Use this call after a prior call to `setURI` to establish the URI endpoint of your request.
+The second parameter - a boolean - causes the function to retry as required if set to `true`.

 </details>